wentao/chatty/README.md

 `>  * wensa (** this is you)`

-Please note the server only support 20 chat rooms at maximum.
+Please note the server only supports 20 chat rooms at maximum.